 Some people have a sentimental connection to their pachinko.
 If you have a sentimental attachment to yours, don’t sell it.
 You will never get what it is worth to you so display it, play it, just do something with it.
 People don’t pay for sentimental value, and sentimentally attached people don’t understand that they haven’t touched it in 20 years and won’t touch it again for another 20 and it will just keep rotting away in the barn because they think it is worth more then it is.
 99% of the time people just want a Pachinko machine that looks good and plays well and if they don’t buy yours then they will buy somebody else’s.

-There were several manufactures of pachinko machines.
+There were several manufacturers of pachinko machines.
 Daiichi, Daiwa, Ginza, Heiwa, Kyoraku, Marudai, Maruhon, Maruto, Mizuho, Monako, Monami, New Gin, Nishijin, Okumurayuki, Sankyo, Sanyo, Takeya, Toyomaru, and others.
 The Nishijins and Sankyos are the most common in the USA, followed by Sanyo.
 Others are less common and this may affect the price, but because they are fewer doesn’t mean people will desire them more than other more common machines.

 The 4 ‘C’s

-In closing I would like to say when pricing a pachinko machine to sell, or budgeting while planning to buy one, remember the 4 C’s: Condition, Completeness, Cleanliness, and Commonality.
+In closing, I would like to say when pricing a pachinko machine to sell, or budgeting while planning to buy one, remember the 4 C’s: Condition, Completeness, Cleanliness, and Commonality.
 A machine is only worth what someone will pay for it, and sometimes it is best to just walk away.